[置顶] 泰晓 RISC-V 实验箱,配套 30+ 讲嵌入式 Linux 系统开发公开课

 In the 2nd patch, we make arch_prepare_bpf_trampoline() support to copy function arguments in stack for x86 arch.
 Therefore, the maximum arguments can be up to MAX_BPF_FUNC_ARGS for FENTRY, FEXIT and MODIFY_RETURN.
 Meanwhile, we clean the potential garbage value when we copy the arguments on-stack.

-**[v1: bpf-next: Support defragmenting IPv(46) packets in BPF](http://lore.kernel.org/bpf/cover.1687819413.git.dxu@dxuuu.xyz/)**
+**[v1: bpf-next: Support defragmenting IPv(4 | 6) packets in BPF](http://lore.kernel.org/bpf/cover.1687819413.git.dxu@dxuuu.xyz/)** |

 In the context of a middlebox, fragmented packets are tricky to handle.
 The full 5-tuple of a packet is often only available in the first fragment which makes enforcing consistent policy difficult.
 So stateful tracking is the only sane option.
 RFC 8900 [0] calls this out as well in section 6.3:

-Middleboxes [...] should process IP fragments in a manner that is
+Middleboxes [...] should process IP fragments in a manner that is consistent with [RFC0791] and [RFC8200].
+In many cases, middleboxes must maintain state in order to achieve this goal.

 v1: Interest in additional endianness documentation